sgrodzicki/sencha-touch/docs/guides/class_system/README.md

 `Ext.MessageBox` itself may also have classes it depends on, which are then also loaded automatically in the background.
 Once all the required classes are loaded, the Human class is defined and you can start using `Ext.create` to instantiate people.
 This works well in development mode as it means you don't have to manage the loading of all your scripts yourself, but not as well in production because loading files one by one over an internet connection is rather slow.

 In production, we really want to load just one JavaScript file, ideally containing only the classes that our application actually uses.
 This is really easy in Sencha Touch 2 using the JSBuilder tool, which analyzes your app and creates a single file build that contains all of your classes and only the framework classes your app actually uses.
-See the <a href="#!/guide/building">Building guide</a> for details on how to use the JSBuilder.
+See the [Building guide](#!/guide/building) for details on how to use the JSBuilder.

 Each approach has its own pros and cons, but can we have the good parts of both without the bad, too?
 The answer is yes, and we've implemented the solution in Sencha Touch 2.